kata-ai/kata-platform-docs/docs/nl-studio/entity.md

     root: kata:ner/ner:location
 ```

-Using the structure above, you can discover words which is 'origin' or 'destination'.
+Using the structure above, you can discover words which is `origin` or `destination`.
 Words that are origin and destination are assumed to be location name.
-Another implementation if you don't want to use entity from Kata Team is by creating your own entity 'location' and make the entity 'origin' and 'destination' root to your own entity 'location'.
+Another implementation if you don't want to use entity from Kata Team is by creating your own entity `location` and make the entity `origin` and `destination` root to your own entity `location`.

 **kata:qisg/qisg[:greetings or :instructions or :question or :statement]**